ashishps1/awesome-low-level-design/solutions/java/src/trafficsignalsystem/README.md

 - **Traffic Light States:** Each direction has a traffic light with states: GREEN, YELLOW, RED.
 - **Configurable Durations:** Each direction and state can have its own configurable duration.
 - **Automatic Cycling:** The system automatically cycles through the states for each direction in a round-robin fashion.
-- **Override Capability:** The controller can override the current signal to set a specific direction to GREEN.
+- **Manual Override:** The system allows manual override to set a specific direction to GREEN at any time.
 - **Extensibility:** Easy to add new directions or states if needed.
+- **State Pattern:** Use the State design pattern to encapsulate state-specific behavior and transitions.

 ---

 ## Core Entities

 - **Direction:** Enum representing the directions at the intersection (NORTH, SOUTH, EAST, WEST).
-- **SignalState:** Enum representing the state of a traffic light (GREEN, YELLOW, RED).
+- **SignalState (interface):** Represents the state of a traffic light (GREEN, YELLOW, RED), with state-specific behavior.
+- **GreenState, YellowState, RedState:** Concrete implementations of `SignalState` for each light state.
-- **TrafficLight:** Represents a traffic light for a direction, maintains its current state.
+- **TrafficLight:** Represents a traffic light for a direction, maintains its current state and delegates behavior to the state.
-- **Intersection:** Represents the intersection, holds all traffic lights and their configurations.
+- **Intersection:** Represents the intersection, holds all traffic lights and their configurations, and exposes the manual override.
-- **TrafficSignalController:** Controls the cycling and overriding of traffic signals, manages timing and transitions.
+- **TrafficSignalController:** Controls the cycling and overriding of traffic signals, manages timing and transitions using a scheduler.

 ---